5.0★ Google20+ Years1,000+ Families ServedMandarin + English

 Holly Tang grew up in a multigenerational household.
 She understands firsthand the importance of family proximity, shared meals, and the practical realities of different generations under one roof.

-As a fully bilingual agent (Mandarin and English), Holly works with many families from cultures where multigenerational living isn't just practical — it's deeply valued.
+As a fully bilingual agent (Mandarin and English), Holly works with many families from cultures where multigenerational living is not just practical — it is deeply valued.
 She brings that cultural understanding to every search.

 WeChat: holly1697 | WhatsApp: 908-644-6036